What is the Freedom of Information Act 2000?

-More information about the Act and how it is applied can be found from the website of the Information Commissioner's Office (ICO).
-The ICO is the UK's independent public body set up to promote access to official information and protect personal information by promoting good practice, ruling on eligible complaints, providing information to individuals and organisations and taking appropriate action when the law is broken.
+More information about the Act and how it is applied can be found from the website of the Information Commissioner’s Office (ICO).
+The ICO is the UK’s independent public body set up to promote access to official information and protect personal information.
+They do this by promoting good practice, ruling on eligible complaints, providing information to individuals and organisations and taking appropriate action when the law is broken.

 When you request information, unless an exemption applies: